zcutlip/video-encoding/README.md

 ## Introduction

-This is a wrapper for Don Melton's [Video Transcoding](https://github.com/donmelton/video_transcoding) project.
+This is a wrapper for Lisa Melton's [Video Transcoding](https://github.com/lisamelton/video_transcoding) project.

-Setting up and using Don's tools is beyond the scope of this README, but the basic goal is to convert rips from Blu-Ray or DVD to a more portable format that can be easily used in Plex or on mobile devices.
+Setting up and using Lisa's tools is beyond the scope of this README, but the basic goal is to convert rips from Blu-Ray or DVD to a more portable format that can be easily used in Plex or on mobile devices.

 The goals of this project are: